CQCL/hugr/specification/hugr.md

    of in-edges, but reducing to one out-edge to the Exit)
 3. The single edge to the Exit node can then be used as the exiting edge.

-** Note ** This means there is no way to move the entry block (creating a new block to replace the entry block).
-Neither does `InsertIdentity` allow inserting a new identity block before the entry block ("inbetween" the containing CFG node and the entry block), as this is not an edge.

 ##### Inlining methods

 These are the exact inverses of the above.